Rav Hayim Leiter

 What to expect

 01 The main concern after a Brit Milah is bleeding.
 The definition of bleeding is deep, dark red, wet blood in the baby’s diaper, covering the circumference of about 2 inches (the opening of a large drinking glass).
 If this happens, call me on my cell phone right away, anytime.
 My number again is 054-735-2408.

-Keep in mind, the first few times your baby urintes, blood from the bandage will be mixed in, thus there will be a pink coloring in the diaper.
+Keep in mind, the first few times your baby urinates, blood from the bandage will be mixed in, thus there will be a pink coloring in the diaper.
 This is normal and not a cause for alarm.

 If you aren't sure if what you are seeing constitutes significant bleeding, there are a few ways to handle the situation.
 You can call me or send me pictures via WhatsApp for a consult, which you are always welcome to do.
 I will most likely tell you to change the diaper, wait 15 minutes, and check again.
 If the bleeding has not remained consistent or increased, it's most likely not a cause for alarm.

 02 After the Brit Milah, until the child is sleeping for the night, you must open the diaper once every hour to check for significant bleeding.
 There is a chance that the bandage can slip and bleeding could start again.
-If this does occur, simply call me and I'll come and put on another bandage.
+If this does occur, please call me and I'll come and put on a new bandage.

 03 The baby also needs to urinate regularly.
 If this is not happening, please be in contact with me.